10 Things You Should Know About the Indoor Air Quality in your Apartment

 Apartment dwellers face a lot of potential indoor pollution coming from the outdoors.
 This is due to the fact that a lot of apartment complexes exist in urban areas, where pollution is more commonplace.
 This pollution usually comes from traffic or industrial buildings.
 You can keep these toxins to a relative minimum by not using a wood-burning stove or smoking indoors, though if you smoke outdoors, you could still take some inside with you.

-Another pollutant that may be a risk for people in apartments is Radon.
+Another pollutant that may be a health risk for people in apartments is Radon.
 Radon is present in the atmosphere, but it's not an issue when outdoors due to it being dispersed.
 However, if Radon gets into your apartment, it could be rather troublesome, as it is one of the leading causes of lung cancer.
 Be sure to get a Radon detector, as Radon is odorless, tasteless, and completely invisible.
 The EPA recommends radon mitigation measures if your radon test result is 4 pCi/L or higher.
 In such cases, a radon mitigation system will help reduce radon concentrations, followed by another radon test within 30 days to ensure that radon levels have been significantly reduced.

 On the subject of detectors, you should also make sure that you have a smoke detector and a carbon monoxide detector.
 You can often find detectors that do both if you want to be efficient with them.
 Carbon monoxide is highly dangerous, and if not detected in time, it could easily kill you.